I've lived in La Grande for 17 years and before that in Seattle for 7 years. I have 2 adult children and 1 awesome puppy dog named Bella.

 -pianist for local high school choir

-My qualifications for teaching come from over 45 years of playing piano and 30 years of teaching.
+My qualifications for teaching come from almost 50 years of playing piano and over 30 years of teaching.
 I have been active as a pianist, keyboardist and Worship Leader and have produced pre-recorded music for Joyful Sounds Music Productions.
 My course of study is from the Royal Conservatory of Toronto, Canada.
 I have also provided music for various community and church events.

 WHY DO I TEACH MUSIC?